cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/git.rst

   ssh albert@india.futuresystems.org

-Once you have your repository url
+Once you have your repository URL
 (for example: ``git@github.com:futuresystems/class-bigdata-technology-spring-2015-ABCDE.git``)
 you can download the repository like so::